- Professor Mathur (Chair) - ext. 3725

 GL-213 Minerals, Economics, Politics and Law (Either Semester; Odd Years; 3.00 Credits; I) Introduces mineral deposits and examines the distribution and exploitation.
 Explores historical patterns in mineral resource utilization and considers the extractive industries in the context of economic patterns and government policies.
 Emphasizes the potential for conflict resulting from the uneven distribution and exploitation of mineral wealth.
 Note: some field trips are required.
 (A Peace and Conflict Studies course.)
 Note: this course does not fulfill the distribution requirement in science.

-GL-215 Energy,minerals and Society (Fall; Variable; 3.00 Credits; N) Energy, Minerals, and Society.
-Twenty-first century societies run on the twin nutrients of abundant energy and the mineral resources needed to fashion technological devices.
+GL-215 Energy, Minerals & Society (Fall; Variable; 3.00 Credits; N) Twenty-first century societies run on the twin nutrients of abundant energy and the mineral resources needed to fashion technological devices.
 While both energy and mineral commodities are subject to wildly oscillating demand as economies alternately flourish and falter, the global demand for all such commodities has shown inexorable growth since the onset of the industrial era.
 Globalization has increased this rate of growth.
 But, extraction and use of resources invariably alters landscapes and releases pollutants into the environment.
 How adequate are supplies?
 How can they be used with minimal adverse impact?
 To what extent can impacts be managed by use of alternative energies, by recycling, by conservation?
-These topics are the focus of Energy, Minerals and Society.
+These topics are the focus of this course.

 GL-240 Geological Field Methods I (Fall; Yearly; 4.00 Credits; N,CW) The course is an introduction to the geology of the Appalachians through teaching geologic methods in the field.
 The course will focus on developing field practice and using the information collected in the field to construct a scientific document.
 The course is composed of 8 local fieldtrips and 1extended fieldtrip as well as many classroom exercises.
 Prerequisites: GL100 and GL101.
 Corequisite: GL202.
 Note: A special course fee will be applied.